puppetlabs/puppet-docs/source/guides/more_language.markdown

     file { "/my/file": content => template("mytemplate.erb") }
 {:puppet}

-NOTE: All functions run on the puppetmaster, so you only have access to the filesystem and resources on that host in your functions.
-The only exception to this is that any Facter facts that have been sent to the master from your clients are also at your disposal.
+All functions run on the puppetmaster (central server), so you only have access to the filesystem and resources on that host from your functions.
+The only exception to this is that the value of any Facter facts that have been sent to the master from your clients are also at your disposal.
+See the [Tools Guide](/guides/tools.html) for more information about these components.

 Importing Manifests
 -------------------